2021.9 - present

 List of papers on Google scholar.

-Junhao Hua, Ling Yan, Huan Xu, Cheng Yang, Markdowns in E-commerce Fresh Retail: A Counterfactual Prediction and Multiple-Period Optimization Approach, Accepted to KDD'21. [arxiv]
+Junhao Hua, Ling Yan, Huan Xu, Cheng Yang, Markdowns in E-commerce Fresh Retail: A Counterfactual Prediction and Multiple-Period Optimization Approach, 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'21). [arxiv]

 Kui Zhao, Junhao Hua, Ling Yan, Qi Zhang, Huan Xu, Cheng Yang, A Unified Framework for Marketing Budget Allocation, 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'19). [arxiv]